h1-the-swan/general_exam_jp/inputs/050-significance.markdown

 also... latent space models? stochastic block models?

-random seed: I think the louvain paper talks about this (blondel)
+random seed: I think the louvain paper talks about this (blondel).
+I have also encountered some fluctuation in Infomap depending on the random seed.
+We can do work to assess the extent of the fluctuation, and what is causing it.
+We can also run the algorithm several times and take the best score.